 Where M is a number of categories.
 The final formula for the total performance index of the scorecard will be:

-Examples of the scorecard in MS Excel
+Example of the Scorecard Calculation in MS Excel